tsukuru-club/tsukuru-web/content/posts/moped-1.md

 Thanks to Craig and his list, I was able to find a red colored ‘76 Puch Maxi who’s frame was in fairly good condition.
 The original lead-acid battery for the lights were gone and it hadn’t been run in five years, but it was cheap.

-The Puch Maxi was produced throughout the 1970s and 80s, and became popular due to its fuel economy.
-It is outfitted with a single cylinder, 50cc, two stroke engine.
-Earlier versions use a pedal start mechanism, while later ones have a kick start lever.
-When the engine is disengaged, it can be ridden like a bicycle.
-Which is cool in concept, but imagine having a 110 lb, or 50 kg, bike.
+The Puch Maxi was produced throughout the 1970s and 80s; it was well known its fuel economy.
+The moped outfitted with a single cylinder, 50cc, two stroke engine.
+Earlier versions used a pedal start mechanism, while later ones have a kick start lever.
+When the engine is disengaged, it can be ridden like a bicycle, which is cool in concept, but imagine having a 110 lb bike.
 It would be a nightmare to pedal.

 ![alt text](/images/IMG_3384.JPG)

 The engine and transmission were attached onto the frame using three bolts.
-They were a bit rusty, but a bit of WD-40 and an impact driver were all that was needed to loosen them.
-I realized that the kickstand was attached to the engine, so I had to flip over the moped in order to remove it.
-This move proved beneficial because I later discovered that I forgot to drain the oil.
+They were very rusty, but a bit of WD-40 and an impact driver were all that was needed to loosen them.
+I realized that the kickstand was attached to the engine, so the moped had to be flipped over in order to remove it.
+Later on, this move proved beneficial because I discovered that I had forgotten to drain the oil.
 After I narrowly avoided spilling motor oil all over the ground, I was finally able to detach the engine and transmission from the frame.

 ![alt text](/images/IMG_3388.JPG)